September 16 is the official celebration of Mexican independence, a big holiday in Mexico similar to the 4th of July in the U.S. and Canada Day.

 All of this happens on the eve of Independence Day, followed by more ceremony the following day with school and horse parades, a special mass, etc. Once the ceremonies are over, the plaza is again filled with party goers who are still not tired.
 The kids dominate with confetti filled eggs and spray foam that they delight in spreading as far and wide and on each other as possible.

-This is party season, so come on down and join us for one of our extensive learning seminars and enjoy the local happenings while you’re here.
+This is party season, so come on down and join us for one of our intensive learning seminars and enjoy the local happenings while you’re here.

 Focus On Mexico offers 6-Day Educational Programs to Ajijic and Lake Chapala, Mexico.
 Join us and learn why thousands of Americans and Canadians chose to retire in Lake Chapala.